*UpdateD August, 3rd 2023*

-- Can be attached to any table or flat surface
+- It can be attached to any table or flat surface.

-- Takes up less space on your tying bench
+- It takes up less space on your tying bench.

 - Easier to transport

-- Can be more sturdy as it plays off the weight of whatever you attach it to
+- It can be more sturdy as it plays off the weight of whatever you attach it to